Handset makers scurry to join Year of the Phablet

 ZTE, which collaborated with Italy’s designer Stefano Giovannoni for the Nubia phablet, is scheduled to launch its 5-inch Grand S, while Huawei brings out the Ascend Mate, sporting a whopping 6.1-inch screen, making it only slightly smaller than Amazon’s Kindle Fire tablet.

-“Users have realized that a nearly 5-inch screen smartphone isn’t such a cumbersome device,” said Joshua Flood, senior analyst at ABI Research in Britain.
+“Users have realised that a nearly 5-inch screen smartphone isn’t such a cumbersome device,” said Joshua Flood, senior analyst at ABI Research in Britain.

 Driving the phablet’s shift to the mainstream is a confluence of trends.
 Users prefer larger screens because they are consuming more visual content on mobile devices than before, and using them less for voice calls - the phablet’s weak spot.